-Over the past three years, NWB Bank's need for long-term funding has varied between ⊕.5 billion in 2013, €13.3 billion in 2014 and ⊕.4 billion in 2015.
-In order to raise funds on the international capital markets NWB Bank established this Program of €0 billion as well as a U.S. \$10 billion commercial paper program, a €25 billion euro-commercial paper and certificate of deposit programme and an AUD 5 billion bond programme, allowing it to raise funds in various markets.
+Over the past three years, NWB Bank's need for long-term funding has varied between ⊕.4 billion in 2015, €12.4 billion in 2016 and €12.8 billion in 2017.
+In order to raise funds on the international capital markets NWB Bank established this Program of €60 billion (or equivalent in other currencies) as well as a U.S. \$15 billion commercial paper program (increased from \$10 billion in November 2017), a €25 billion euro-commercial paper and certificate of deposit program and an AUD 5 billion bond program, allowing it to raise funds in various markets.
 NWB Bank raises funds under the above mentioned programs as well as on a stand-alone basis.